paulscherrerinstitute/alvra_beamline_scripts/readme.md

 simple script used to load only one BS channel.
 Can be used to plot correlations between different detectors used as intensity monitors (PBPSs, gas monitor, etc etc)

 7) PALM_processing.ipynb
 Script used to load and process PALM data, based on similar scripts from Photon Diagnostics group (C. Arrell).
 Composed essentially by two parts: a) loading and processing of a THz scan recorded in eco, b) extraction of arrival times with the palm_setup function contained within the Photodiag package.
 Picks up the pumped shots via event code (if saved).
+This is now deprecated.